• Skip to primary navigation

 Preparing the ingredients

-• Wash, peel and shred carrots using a grater or cut them in julienne-style with a knife.
-Julienne means thin matchsticks, so cut them as thin as you can.
+Wash, peel, and shred the carrots using a grater or cut them into julienne-style with a knife.
+Remember, julienne means thin matchsticks, so cut them as thin as you can.

-• Wash and cut spring onion and bell pepper in julienne-style with a knife.
+Next, wash and cut the scallion and bell pepper in julienne-style with a knife.

-• Take the outer leaves of red cabbage.
-Shred them using a grater with large holes, or cut them into shreds with a knife.
+Take the outer leaves of the red cabbage.
+Shred them using a grater with large holes or cut them into shreds with a knife.

-2. Add all cut veggies (scallion, carrot, bell pepper, and red cabbage).
+Heat a frying pan or a skillet over medium heat.
+Add sesame oil to the pan.
+Then, add all the cut veggies (including scallion, carrot, bell pepper, and red cabbage).
 Stir and cook them for 1-2 minutes.

-3. Add bean sprouts and soy sauce (or tamari).
+After that, add the bean sprouts and soy sauce to the pan.
 Stir and cook for another 1-2 minutes.

 A white frying pan with shredded veggies like carrots, red cabbage, bell pepper, and bean sprouts.